 So you may have noticed it’s summer.
 For those of you who live outside of England this means fun, beaches, ice cold drinks…all the cliches.
 If you live *in* England this means it could be hot or cold at any time and you better believe that barbecue is still happening even if it’s chucking it down with rain.
 But either way, guaranteed heat or not, there’s one piece of preparation we all have to have down in the summer months, sunscreen.

-I don’t exactly need to spend time here telling you why sunscreen is important, I trust you guys know, and when it comes to self care we want to be making sure our skin is happy and healthy too, there’s nothing quite like sunburn to make you feel awful.
-So when the eco-friendly powerhouse that is Leotie Lovely posted about sustainable options for keeping our skin protected, I knew I had to ask if I could syndicate her post here for you guys too.
-I mentioned Holly’s blog recently when I talked about my favourite ethical influencers but really, she is one of my favourites.
-She covers everything from sustainable switches to ethical lifestyle to seasonal eating.
-Just the dream.
-You can find her blog here alongside Instagram, Twitter and Facebook.
+I don’t exactly need to spend time here telling you why sunscreen is important, I trust you guys know.
+But when the eco-friendly powerhouse that is Leotie Lovely posted about sustainable options for keeping our skin protected, I knew I had to ask if I could syndicate her post here too.

 Below are her words: